sourav-bk/Golang/README.md

   The defer statement guarantees that, Any function method, or statement is executed at the end of the surrounding function.
   If a function contains multiple defer statements, they are pushed onto a stack and executed in reverse order, following Last-In, First-Out (LIFO) behavior.

+  - How It Works Under the Hood :

+    - Immediate Evaluation:

+      When Go encounters a defer statement, it evaluates any arguments passed to the function immediately, but it does not run the function body yet.

+    - LIFO Stack:

+      Go pushes the deferred function call onto a temporary Last-In, First-Out (LIFO) stack for that goroutine.

+    - Reverse Execution:

+      When the surrounding function finishes executing (reaches a return or a panic), Go pops the functions off the stack and executes them in reverse order.
+The last defer defined becomes the first one to execute

  </details>